frida/frida-tools/README.md

 Simply set your PYTHONPATH environment variable to wherever you've cloned this repo to.

-For example, on Windows, assuming you clone to c:\src:
+For example, on Windows, assuming you clone to `C:\src`:

     git clone https://github.com/frida/frida-tools.git
     cd frida-tools